redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 oc login --insecure-skip-tls-verify=true -u <username> -p <password>
 ```

+The remainder of the procedure should be completed with the new cluster-admin <user>.

-## (Optional) Install the Web Terminal Operator (~5min)
+## (Optional) Install the Web Terminal Operator

-This provides a `Web Terminal` in the same browser as the `OCP Web Console` to minimize context switching between the browser and local client. [docs](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/web_console/web-terminal).
+The Web Terminal Operator provides users with the ability to create a terminal instance embedded in the OpenShift Console.
+This is useful to provide a consistent terminal experience for those using Microsoft OS or MacOS.
+It also minimizes context switching between the browser and local client. [docs](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/web_console/web-terminal).

-![NOTE] kubeadmin is unable to create web terminals [source](https://github.com/redhat-developer/web-terminal-operator/issues/162)
+>[NOTE] We could not do this sooner as `kubeadmin` is able to install the Web Terminal Operator, however unable to create web terminal instances [source](https://github.com/redhat-developer/web-terminal-operator/issues/162).

 Create a subscription object for the Web Terminal.